 Hardneck Garlic Scapes Garlic

-If you are interested in the exact variety of hardneck garlic I purchased last year, head on over to Botanical Interests and check out the Purple Glazer variety.
+If you are interested in the exact variety of hardneck garlic I purchased in 2019, head on over to Botanical Interests and check out the Purple Glazer variety.

 Each bulb offers eight to 10 cloves and will yield the same number of garlic plants!
 Botanical Interests is also my go-to source for high-quality heirloom and organic seeds.